FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Circulated, copy of Statutory Notice dated 6th May, 2022, concerning disposal of

-property at 90, Lenihan Avenue, Prospect, Limerick.--- Proposed by Councillor Sheahan (J);
+property at 90, Lenihan Avenue, Prospect, Limerick.
+---
+Proposed by Councillor Sheahan (J);

 Seconded by Councillor Collins (M);